BGS in Education

 With Jennifer’s lifelong love of reading to children and sharing knowledge it came as no surprise that when she discovered the Friends of Simon tutoring program, she jumped at the opportunity to get involved.
 Friends of Simon, an award-winning tutoring program in the Faculty of Education, recruits, prepares and assigns university students as literacy tutors in the Lower Mainland, serving K-12 students new to Canada.

-“Friends of Simon has the be one of the most rewarding experiences I’ve had at SFU,” says Jennifer.
+“Friends of Simon has been one of the most rewarding experiences I’ve had at SFU,” says Jennifer.
 “Many of the students we work with at Friends of Simon are immigrants, refugees, English language-learners and students with learning impairments who have come from various backgrounds.
-I truly believe that helping these kids and inspiring them to develop a lifelong love of learning and building those impactful relationships is something truly makes the Friends of Simon program special.”
+I truly believe that helping these kids and inspiring them to develop a lifelong love of learning and building those impactful relationships is something that makes the Friends of Simon program special.”

 Jennifer’s journey at SFU has been a fulfilling and rewarding one.
 It allowed her to merge her passions and interests for education, reading, storytelling, journalism and creative writing into her studies and activities, both in and out of the classroom.
 Her advice for new students is to pursue your interests and passions outside of the classroom and not be afraid of what SFU has to offer.